eWaterCycle/setup-grpc/README.md

 * The lib directory is added to LD_LIBRARY_PATH env
 * The install directory is added to the `CMAKE_PREFIX_PATH` env var
 * Installation includes protobuf installation
-* Besides C++ grpc plugin, plugins for Node, PHP, Python, Ruby are made, when those languages are available
+* Besides C++ grpc plugin, plugins for Node, PHP, Python, Ruby are made

 ## Inputs